 Widely held fixed investment trusts (WHFITs).
 Trustees and middlemen of WHFITs are required to report all items of gross income and proceeds on the appropriate Form 1099.
 For the definition of a WHFIT, see Regulations section 1.671-5(b)(22).
-A tax information statement that includes the information provided to the IRS on Forms 1099, as well as additional information identified in Regulations section 1.671-5(e) must be furnished to trust interest holders (TIHs).
+A tax information statement that includes the information provided to the IRS on Forms 1099, as well as additional information identified in Regulations section 1.671-5(e), must be furnished to trust interest holders (TIHs).

 Items of gross income (including OID) attributable to the TIH for the calendar year including all amounts of income attributable to selling, purchasing, or redeeming of a trust holder's interest in the WHFIT must be reported.
-Items of income that are required to be reported include non pro-rata partial principal payments, trust sales proceeds, redemption asset proceeds, and sales of a trust interest on a secondary market must be reported on Form 1099-B. See Regulations section 1.671-5(d).
+Items of income that are required to be reported including non pro-rata partial principal payments, trust sales proceeds, redemption asset proceeds, and sales of a trust interest on a secondary market must be reported on Form 1099-B. See Regulations section 1.671-5(d).

-Safe harbor rules for determining the amount of an item to be reported on Form 1099 and a tax information statement with respect to a TIH in a non-mortgage WHFIT (NMWHFIT) and a widely held mortgage trust (WHMT) are found in Regulations sections 1.671-5(f) and (g) respectively.
+Safe harbor rules for determining the amount of an item to be reported on Form 1099 and a tax information statement with respect to a TIH in a non-mortgage WHFIT (NMWHFIT) and a widely held mortgage trust (WHMT) are found in Regulations sections 1.671-5(f) and (g), respectively.

 Trustees and middlemen must follow all the rules for filing Forms 1099 with the IRS and furnishing a statement to the TIH (except as noted below) as described in parts A through S of these instructions.
+For transition year reporting, see Notice 2010-4, 2010-2 I.R.B.
+253, available at www.irs.gov/irb/2010-02_IRB/ar11. html.
 Trustees and middlemen should also follow the separate instructions for Forms 1099-B, 1099-DIV, 1099-INT, 1099-MISC, and 1099-OID, as applicable, which may address additional income reporting requirements.

 Due date exception and other requirements for furnishing statement to TIH.
-The written tax information for 2008 furnished to the TIH is due on or before March 16, 2009.
+The written tax information for 2011 furnished to the TIH is due on or before March 15, 2012.
 For other items of expense and credit that must be reported to the TIH, see Regulations section 1.671-5(c).

 There is no reporting requirement if the TIH is an exempt recipient unless the trustee or middleman backup withholds under section 3406.
-If the trustee or middleman backup withholds, then follow the rules in part N on page 11.
+If the trustee or middleman backup withholds, then follow the rules in part N on page 10.
 An exempt recipient for this purpose is defined in Regulations section 1.671-5(b)(7).